Last updated July 30th, 2021.

-In less than a half-century, Singapore transformed from an undeveloped swampland into one of the world’s wealthiest countries.
+Singapore transformed from an undeveloped swampland into one of the world’s wealthiest countries.
+And it only took them under half a century.

-As a result, property in Singapore is highly sought-after, and it’s among the most expensive in the world.
-In fact, only Hong Kong has a more expensive real estate market than Singapore.
+Because of this, property in Singapore is highly sought-after, and it’s among the most expensive in the world.
+In fact, out of every real estate market in the world, only Hong Kong’s is more expensive than Singapore which ranks a close second.

 Despite such sky-high prices, buying property in Singapore can be appealing to foreigners who reside or do business in the country.
 And given the city-state’s higher level of development and status as an global finance hub, Singapore is very different from its Southeast Asian neighbors.

 On the positive side, the entire process of buying a condo in Singapore is far easier than other Southeast Asian countries.
-Singapore’s higher standards for developers, strong rule of law, and efficient business practices make buying a condo quite easy for foreigners.
+Singapore’s higher standards for developers, strong rule of law, and efficient business practices make buying a condo easy for locals and foreigners alike.

 Since English is Singapore’s official language, you won’t need to worry about hiring a translator either.

 Yet while buying property in Singapore is a relatively painless process, a Singapore condo unit does not come cheap.
 And you likely won’t see major returns on your investment.
-Rental yields in Singapore often hover around just 3%.
+Rental yields in Singapore often hover around the 2% to 3% range.

 A condo in Singapore, along with every other investment, comes with its own unique benefits and drawbacks.
 We created this guide to give you an overview of Singapore’s property market including: